arnavgupta2003/Assembler-Simulator/README.md

 <H1 align = "center"> Assembler - Simulator </H1>
-The program executes a set of instructions and converts them to binary while also plotting the sections of memory being accessed over time; accessed memory blocks/registers are also plotted against the cycles to see if any loops occur in the given instructions
+•	The program executes a set of instructions and converts them to binary while also plotting the sections of memory being accessed over time; accessed memory blocks/registers are also plotted against the cycles to see if any loops occur in the given instructions.<br>
+•	Used concepts like OOPS, Compiler design, Multithreading, Bitmasking, Memory access, and IEEE 754 format
 ## Motivation
 CSE112 Course Project.